silentdance/ram/intl.en-US/Product Introduction/Terms.md

 ## Default domain name {#section_okb_3dj_e1w .section}

-A unique identifier of an Alibaba Cloud account that is used in scenarios such as RAM user logon and Single Sign On \(SSO\) management.
+A unique identifier of an Alibaba Cloud account that is used in scenarios such as RAM user logon.
 Alibaba Cloud assigns a default domain name for each Alibaba Cloud account in the `<AccountAlias>.onaliyun.com` format.

 For information about how to set a default domain name, see [Manage the default domain name of an Alibaba Cloud account](../../../../reseller.en-US/User Guide/Security settings/Advanced settings/Manage the default domain name of an Alibaba Cloud account.md#).